HongjunYun/HongjunYun.github.io/src/content/blog/03-UW__First_Year/index.md

 **The Biggest Hurdle: ECE 140**

 My worst course was **ECE 140**.
 I honestly struggled to grasp most of the course material.
-Unfortunately, I couldn't align well with the course structure, and finding the right support from the teaching staff when I was stuck proved to be extremely difficult.
+The final exam was a complete disaster.
+I remember staring at the paper, knowing I had seen the concepts somewhere, but having absolutely no idea how to approach the problems.
+I ended up handing in an almost blank paper.
+After walking out, I just sat on the stairs outside the exam hall for a long time, staring into the void and questioning my life choices.

-I ended up failing ECE 140 this term.
-It sucked, but it was a massive learning experience about my own limits and how I needed to approach studying differently.
+I failed ECE 140 this term.
+It was a devastating blow to my confidence, but it forced a massive change in my study habits.
+I realized that if the lecture style didn't work for me, I couldn't just sit there.
+I completely ignored the traditional approach and started teaching myself entirely through textbooks and the internet.

 **The Highlights: ECE 124 & MATH 119**